Motor Neurone Disease (MND)

-The Brain and Mind Research Institute (BMRI) is home to Australia’s pre-eminent MND specialist Professor Matthew Kiernan, who as the Bushell Chair of Neurology is jointly located at the BMRI and Royal Prince Alfred Hospital (RPAH).
+The Brain and Mind Centre is home to Australia’s pre-eminent MND specialist Professor Matthew Kiernan, who as the Bushell Chair of Neurology is jointly located at the Brain and Mind Centre and Royal Prince Alfred Hospital (RPAH).

-The BMRI is also home to world-leading researchers in other neurology specialties, including multiple sclerosis and neuropathology and hosts the Multiple Sclerosis Brain Bank and RPA Department of Neuropathology.
+The Brain and Mind Centre is also home to world-leading researchers in other neurology specialties, including multiple sclerosis and neuropathology and hosts the Multiple Sclerosis Brain Bank and RPA Department of Neuropathology.

-These facilities bring together researchers the University of Sydney Brain and Mind Research Institute, and the Royal Prince Alfred Hospital and provide opportunities for translational neurology research, training and clinical services unparalleled anywhere in Australia.
+These facilities bring together researchers the University of Sydney Brain and Mind Centre, and the Royal Prince Alfred Hospital and provide opportunities for translational neurology research, training and clinical services unparalleled anywhere in Australia.

 Please visit the ForeFront MND Clinic Clinical Studies list for further information on the clinical studies being carried out.

 - Assessment of nerve and cortical excitability in hereditary and acquired neurological disorders

 - Clinical assessment of functional disability in motor neuron disease

 - Brain and spinal cord donation for motor neurone disease research